INPP5D: Function

 At the plasma membrane, the protein hydrolyzes the 5' phosphate from phosphatidylinositol (3,4,5)-trisphosphate and inositol-1,3,4,5-tetrakisphosphate, thereby influence the binding of many proteins to the cytoplasmic membrane thus affecting multiple signaling pathways.
 To access the substrate which is located on the cytoplasmic membrane, SHIP1 move from cytosol to the plasma membrane.
 This movement is mediated by binding its SH2 domain to the phosphorylated intracellular chains of cell surface receptors.
 Binding SHIP1 to phosphorylated immunoreceptor tyrosine-based inhibition motifs (ITIM) of FcγRIIB inhibits the activation of B cells including Ca2+ influx.
 SHIP1 can also interact with other inhibitory receptors and contribute to negative signaling.
 Overall, the protein functions as a negative regulator of cell proliferation and survival.
 Nevertheless, SHIP1 may also bind to partially phosphorylated immunoreceptor tyrosine-based activation motifs (ITAM) of some cell surface receptors, for example T cell receptor (TCR) and CD79a/b.
 SHIP1 does not bind only to intracellular chains of cell surface receptor.
 Its SH2 domain may also interact with phosphorylated cytoplasmic proteins, such as SHC1 and DOK1.

 The regulation of signaling by SHIP1 is not dependent only on its catalytic activity.
 SHIP1 can also affect cell signaling pathways independently on its catalytic activity by serving as a bridge for other proteins thereby regulate protein-protein interactions.

 Interactions

 INPP5D has been shown to interact with DOK2, LYN, CD22, Grb2, CRKL, CD31, DOK1 and SHC1.

 Medicines

 Poor regulation of the SHIP1 function leads to different pathologies.
 On the one hand, its increased activity is associated with tumorogenesis.
 On the other hand, its low activity leads to autoinflammatory diseases.
 This knowledge is used in drug development.
 In the case of autoinflammatory diseases, there is an attempt to increase SHIP1 catalytic activity by binding the small molecule to the C2 domain.
-This molekule should to act as allosteric activator.
+This molecule acts as an allosteric activator.
 Currently, some molecules are under development and tested as potential anti-inflammatory drug.
 AQX-1125 (Rosiptor) and AQX-MN100 are both in clinical trials.